HERE’S WHERE THE MAGIC HAPPENS: OUR COMMUNITIES

 I LEARNED THAT THE CAMPERS FEEL RATHER ISOLATED IN THEIR DAILY LIVES.
 THEY CRAVE BELONGING TO A GROUP, SOCIALIZING, AND JUST HAVING SOMEONE ENGAGE WITH THEM.
 THIS IS WHY PROGRAMS LIKE CAMP NOVA ARE SO IMPORTANT TO THE NEUROLOGICAL DISORDER COMMUNITY.
 IT PROVIDES A FUN AND ENGAGING ATMOSPHERE FOR CHILDREN LIVING WITH THIS CONDITION.

-Executive Director, Global Corporate Strategy & Business Development
+Vice President, Global Corporate Strategy & Business Development

 COURAGE.
 ACTION.
 COMPASSION.
 THAT’S WHAT WE AIM TO DELIVER THROUGH OUR ONCOLOGY PROGRAMS.